Idea

 Transitioning from Passive Watching to Active Learning

 To transition from passive watching of video tutorials to active learning through custom eLearning, companies need to invest in developing comprehensive training programs for company software.
-That doesn’t mean all software tutorial videos are thrown in the recycle bin, though.
+That doesn’t mean all software tutorial videos are thrown in the recycle bin.

 Software tutorial videos still have their place for quick and short tasks that don’t need a lot of context.
-They’re also useful for quick walkthroughs by a subject matter expert who needs to share something quickly.
-And lastly, they’re also useful when the number of employees needing to learn the software is few in numbers (less than 100-300 or so).
+They’re also helpful for quick walkthroughs by a subject matter expert who needs to share something quickly.
+Lastly, they’re also beneficial when the number of employees needing to learn the software is small (less than 100-300 or so).

 Designing software simulations is much more detailed than software tutorial videos, takes longer, and costs more money.
 A short tutorial video might take employees 3-5 minutes to watch and cost $4,000-$7,000 to develop.
 However, a custom software simulation course might take 15-20 minutes for employees to take and cost $15,000-$20,000 to create.

-It’s more expensive but for scalable and effective training for company software, nothing beats a custom eLearning software simulation course.
-It’s more effective in every way and provides real practice when there’s something at stake for employees that they must get right and be efficient using the software.
+It’s more expensive, but for scalable and effective training for company software, nothing beats a custom eLearning software simulation course.
+It’s more effective in every way and provides actual practice when there’s something at stake for employees that they must get right and be efficient using the software.

-Good training provides employees with the tools and resources they need to actively engage with software and feel comfortable using it.
-Companies can enhance employee performance and productivity with a good software simulation course that delivers real practice.
+Good training provides employees the tools and resources to actively engage with software and feel comfortable using it.
+Companies can enhance employee performance and productivity with a good software simulation course that delivers actual practice.

-Custom eLearning not only equips employees with the skills necessary to navigate complex software systems but also empowers them to understand exactly how to apply what they learned to their jobs.
+Custom eLearning equips employees with the skills necessary to navigate complex software systems and empowers them to understand how to apply what they learned to their jobs.

 Wrap Up

 While software tutorial videos may be popular, they’re not always the most effective option for helping employees learn company software.
-Custom eLearning offers a more engaging and interactive learning experience that incorporates hands-on practice, scenarios, and context.
+Custom eLearning offers a more engaging and interactive learning experience incorporating hands-on practice, scenarios, and context.

 We specialize in corporate IT training, especially realistic software simulations for company software.
 If you’re ready to help employees achieve better results with company software, schedule a free consultation, and let’s talk about your next company software launch.